 - If you are aged 65 years and over, or 50 years and over for Aboriginal and Torres Strait Islander people, and don’t currently receive services and would like more information about aged care and how to access the services that are right for you visit the My Aged Care website or call 1800 200 422.

 - If you currently receive HACC funded support and feel that our allied health home care services in Perth may benefit you contact 1300 785 415.

 - If you are under 65 years with an ongoing functional disability and live in the community, or are the carer of this person, and would like more information on HACC funded services visit the HACC website or contact 1300 785 415.

 For more information about the ILC Community Allied Health Service in Perth, contact our team on:

 All CHSP and HACC clients are expected to pay fees as a contribution to their support services.
 Capacity to pay is based on income levels.
 We welcome your enquiries regarding fees on 08 9381 0677.

-As a Commonwealth Government funded service, the support we provide you follows the Charter of Care Recipients’ Rights and Responsibilities – Home Care.
-The Charter outlines your rights when receiving home care, a copy of the Charter can be found here.
-For translated versions of the charter follow this link.
+As a Commonwealth Government funded service, the support we provide you follows the Charter of Aged Care Rights.
+The Charter outlines your rights when receiving home care, for translated versions of the charter follow this link.